 Mobilising migrant voters: testing messaging strategies through Facebook ads

-From March to April 2025 we worked with a civil society organisation focused on migrant empowerment on two Facebook ad campaigns aimed at mobilising and turning out migrant voters in a UK city ahead of the 1st of May local election.
+From March to April 2025 we worked with a civil society organisation focused on migrant empowerment on two Facebook ad campaigns.
 One of them observed the performance of a register to vote call for the immigrant population in English, compared to identical messages in a voter’s own language.
 The second one tested an immigration framing about the upcoming election against a civic duty framing.

 Foreign Language Voter Registration Ads